 We saw a resurgence of black and navy tones, but next year's dark interiors have a warmer gray feel—one that's almost brown.
 This keeps dark interiors from feeling too cold.

-Pro tip: Use it in a small space to maximize moodiness.
+Use warm grays in a small space to maximize moodiness.

 Retire Fiery Red, Try Mustard